 Regarding the first two factors above, some observers note the size of the polar icebreaking fleets operated by other countries.
 Countries with interests in the polar regions have differing requirements for polar icebreakers, depending on the nature and extent of their polar activities.
-Table 4 shows a Coast Guard summary of major icebreakers around the world.
+Table 3 shows a Coast Guard summary of major icebreakers around the world; the figures in the table include some icebreakers designed for use in the Baltic Sea.